USRSE/usrse.github.io/pages/wg/outreach.md

 the northern summer and plans to resume in the northern fall, aiming for monthly cadence with regular RSE/SC occurrences.

-We are aiming to create a small international RSE group to work on this which would suggest and work with potential speakers for these quarterly sessions (where the other monthly sessions would not be this group's responsibility).
+We are aiming to create a small international RSE group to work on this that would suggest and work with potential speakers for these quarterly sessions (where the other monthly sessions would not be this group's responsibility).